-- Business overview including results of its operations and financial condition - · All related party transactions - Management letters and letters of internal control weaknesses issued by the statutory auditors b) Stakeholders Relationship Committee
+- Business overview including results of its operations and financial condition - · All related party transactions - · Management letters and letters of internal control weaknesses issued by the statutory auditors b) Stakeholders Relationship Committee Mr. A. R. Narayanaswamy is the Chairman of the Stakeholders Relationship Committee.
+The Committee met twice during the financial year under review on May 02, 2019 and January 20, 2020.

-- Internal audit reports relating to internal control weaknesses and review of processes - The appointment, removal and terms of remuneration of the Auditors.
+- · Internal audit reports relating to internal control weaknesses and review of processes - · The appointment, removal and terms of remuneration of the Auditors.